 On the next day, instead of re-filling with water, pour over some plain white vinegar (the cheap no-name brands will do) and leave overnight.

 On this final day, drain off the vinegar and place the olives in clean glass jars.
-Measure how much brine is needed to be made and make up a 10% solution of non-iodised salt to water.
+Measure how much brine is needed to be made and make up a 10% (by weight) solution of non-iodised salt to water.

 Fill the jars of olives with the brine solution and then pour in a layer of olive oil to cover the top of the jar.
 Seal tightly and store in a cool, dry, dark place until all the bitterness has gone.
 This may take anything from 6-24 months, depending on the size of the olive and how ripe it was at the time of picking.